mar10/wunderbaum/docs/tutorial/tutorial_initialize.md

 ```

 - Remove whitespace from the JSON.
+- Don't pass default values, e.g. `expanded: false` is not required.
+- Pass `1` instead of `true` and `0` instead of `false` (or don't pass it at all if it is the default).
 - Use `node.type` declarations, to extract shared properties (see above).
 - Use `_keyMap` and shorten the key names, e.g. send `{"t": "foo"}` instead of `{"title": "foo"}`
   (see below).
-- Use a `_typeList` and pass indexes into this list instead of sending type
+- Use a `_typeList` and pass numeric indexes into this list instead of sending type
   name strings.
-- Use the _Flat_ format described below, which is a even few percent smaller.
+- Use the _flat_ format described below, which is a even few percent smaller.

 ```json
 {